moyalmic/Space-Base/README.md

 * F: Toggle camera lock
 * C: Cycle through static cameras (Only in locked camera mode)
 * LMB: Interaction with specific objects.
+* Q: Attach the camera to the flying airplane.